What is a Conservator?

 - Figure out the monthly living expenses of the person subject to conservatorship and make a monthly budget.
 The budget should let the person subject to conservatorship maintain his/her lifestyle, if affordable.

 - Keep all receipts, canceled checks, statements of accounts received, etc. It is best if you keep them in date or category order as entered in MMC.

 Inventory– within 60 days of the date your Letters of Conservatorship were issued.

 Annual Account– within 60 days of your period ending date (annually on the anniversary date of the issuance of your Letters of Conservatorship).

-If the protected person is able to handle spending money, a small monthly/weekly “allowance” is generally okay.
-Remember that it will have to be shown that the allowance money was used only by the protected person.
+If the person subject to conservatorship is able to handle spending money, a small monthly/weekly “allowance” is generally okay.
+Remember that it will have to be shown that the allowance money was used only by that person.

-If the protected person receives funds from the Department of Veterans Affairs (VA), you may be required to obtain two separate bonds.
+If the person subject to conservatorship receives funds from the Department of Veterans Affairs (VA), you may be required to obtain two separate bonds.
 Conservators may petition the court to lower the bond to the court to offset premium fees.